Mike-Resheph/MifareCatcher/README.md

-*** Verification and other useful commands nfc-list will show if your RFID readier is working. clean.sh will remove empty or unsuccessful dumps.
+*** Verification and other useful commands nfc-list will show if your RFID readier is working. clean.sh will remove empty or unsuccessful dumps. start.sh will start the process.
+Browse the script for more details.

 *** How to use it
 Change to the MifareCatcher directory and execute "./mfc".